bradtraversy/node_babel_starter/README.md

 # Node-Babel Starter Pack

-> A Simple node.js/Express server that uses Babel and Nodemon.
+> A Simple node.js/express server that uses babel and babel-watch.
 Babel allows you to use the ES Module syntax (import) on the backend.

 ## Quick Start